davidearl/jcomma/README.md

 (#hcomment)
 ### Comment

 This is just saved with the settings so when you look in the file there is something to tell you what it is for.
-It's not saved with the output.
+It's not saved with the output, just with <a href='#hspec'>the spec</a>.

 (#houtputto)
 ### Output to

 Choose whether to save the output to a downloaded file or to display it in a browser tab.
 Note that csv and xlsx files are always downloaded (because browsers don't know what to do with them).

-This corresponds to the `"outputTo": "wherever"` [in the spec](#hspec), and when used as the library, a third 'string' is available to retrieve the result as a string.
+This corresponds to the `"outputTo": "..."` [in the spec](#hspec), with values 'inline' (for display) and 'attachment' (for download), and when used as the library 'string' to retrieve the result as a string.

 (#houtputformat)
 ### Output format

-jcomma can write its result in a variety of formats (`"outputStyle": "json"` for example [in the spec](#hspec).
+jcomma can write its result in a variety of formats (`"outputFormat": "json"` for example [in the spec](#hspec)).
 Some of these have additional options:

 * **json**: creates a JSON array of objects, one for each line, or group of lines, in the input CSV.
 (Note: JSON is encoded as UTF-8 by definition).
     * ***pretty print*** (`"outputStyle": "pretty"` [in the spec](#hspec)): lays out the JSON output in an easier-to-read layout rather than all in one line